 St Helen's (Near Bembridge)

 Nice outlook and accessible sea wall for wheelchairs and push chairs.
-Cafe selling ice creams.
+Café selling ice creams.
 Nice location for a dip but very shallow at low tide.
-Car park gets very full so you might have to walk from the village or park in the National Trust one nearby.
+Car park gets busy so you might have to walk from the village or park in the National Trust one nearby (free for members).

 Bembridge Beach

 Probably the best Isle of Wight beach for rockpooling at low tide (see our tide times).
-Home to an impressive lifeboat station which you can visit for free.
-Nice cafes nearby, pay and display parking and toilets.
+Home to an impressive lifeboat station that you can visit for free.
+Pay and display parking and toilets.
 Bit shallow for swimming usually.
 Dog friendly beach all year round.

 Seagrove Bay